 If your AC is next to an air vent, it will detect that the room is cool and prevent your AC from cycling on as much as it needs to in order to keep your house comfortable.

 In Direct Sunlight

 If the wall your thermostat is on is hit with direct sunlight all day, it will detect a temperature much warmer than what your home actually is.
 This will likely result in your AC running much more often, which can hike up your utility bills.

 Your thermostat should be in an area that your family spends a good amount of time in, and we’re guessing your hallway isn’t one of those places.
 This, combined with the fact that hallways can restrict airflow, means that a thermostat in a hallway won’t get an accurate reading of your home’s temperature.

 The Best Location for Your Thermostat

 So what is the best location for a thermostat in a home?
 In order to allow your thermostat to accurately detect your home’s temperature, you should keep it out of the areas we mentioned and place it centrally in your home — your living is probably an ideal spot.
 Think carefully about the layout of your home for the optimal thermostat placement.
 Depending on your type of system, moving a thermostat can be bothersome so it’s best to have your thermostat location well thought of beforehand.

 Have HARP Help

-For more tips and trick to getting the most out of your thermostat and HVAC system, call the experts at HARP Home Services LLC.
+Moving your thermostat might involve some electrical work, best left to a professional.
+If you need your thermostat moved or replaced, and for more tips and trick to getting the most out of your thermostat and HVAC system, call the experts at HARP Home Services LLC.
 We’ve been serving Hartford and the surrounding communities for over 25 years, and your comfort is always our top priority.